FredHutch/tfcb_2022/lectures/lecture03/README.md

 - Shiyi Wang

-Other reminders include:
+## Reminders

-- [Homework 1 (command line)](../../homeworks/homework01) is due on Tuesday, October 13 at noon, and includes material from lectures 2 and 3.
+- [Homework 1 (command line)](../../homeworks/homework01) is due at the beginning of the next class session, and includes material from lectures 2 and 3.
 Please submit it through Canvas.
-- [Lecture 4](../lecture04) requires that you have a [GitHub](https://github.com/) account and [git](https://github.com/fredhutchio/tfcb_2020/tree/master/software#git) installed.
+- Our next [lectures](../lecture04) require that you have software for Git/GitHub, a text editor, and a spreadsheet program installed.
+Please see our [software installation instructions](https://fredhutchio.github.io/tfcb_2020/software/) for more information.
+If you would like to confirm you have the Git command line tools installed, please open your shell interface (e.g., Terminal), type `git`, and you should see the help documentation for `git` printed to the screen.
+If the tools are not installed, you will receive an error saying the command is not recognized.